Sl0v3C/PyDecryptiPhonePC/README.md

 Decrypt for iPhone Parental-Control password written by Python.

 ## Introduction
-One day my best friend asked me to decrypt the password for his iPhone parental-control, which he cannot remember it any longer.
+One day my brother asked me to decrypt the password for his iPhone parental-control, which he cannot remember it any longer.
 I just searched the method from internet, and found the website [Recover iOS7+ Restrictions Passcodes](http://ios7hash.derson.us/).
 This website can help us to decrypt the password of the parental-control for ios 7, 8 and 9.
 And I decrypted the password for my friend in this website, thanks to the author.